timothyyipp/salliance_assignment/README.md

 --> Not sure how to produce a working demo <br/>

 Final Note: <br/>
-I have done as much as I can and I am not sure if I can do anymore.
+I have done as much as I can and I am not sure if I can complete it.